 AI & Mobility Lab

-Transport organisations, distributors and public organisations face major challenges that AI research can contribute to.
-Public transport, road traffic, logistics and human movement behaviour present issues concerning safety, robustness, accessibility, throughput, etc. The AI & Mobility Lab collaborates with a variety of organisations on the development of innovative AI techniques to help resolve the challenges facing mobility and public transport.
+Transport organisations, distribution companies, and public organisations face major challenges where AI research can contribute.
+Public transportation, road traffic, and logistics needs to ensure safety, sustainability, robustness, efficiency, accessibility, affordability , etc., while demand is ever increasing.
+The Utrecht AI & Mobility Lab collaborates with a variety of organisations on the development of innovative AI techniques to help resolve the challenges facing mobility and public transport.

-Mobility is developing rapidly.
+Mobility patterns are changing rapidly.
 Cities are becoming busier and alternatives to privately-owned, petrol or diesel-powered vehicles are becoming increasingly important thanks to increased investment in sustainability.
 In the future, travellers will increasingly use combinations of multiple modes of (public) transport.
-Public transport increasingly runs on electricity and the former is expected to play a crucial role in future transport.
+Public transport increasingly runs on electricity, which brings new challenging related to scheduling.
+Railway transportation for both passengers and goods is expected to grow, which calls for more efficient use of the infrastructure, especially in densely populated areas.

 Artificial Intelligence will make an important contribution to these developments.
-There are major challenges when it comes to the management and control of vehicles and passenger flows, planning infrastructure, and the development of new tools and platforms for linking supply and demand such as MaaS (Mobility as a Service).
-Work is underway at the lab on data-driven techniques, operations research, algorithms, human-centred AI and agent-based simulation.
+There are major challenges related to the management and control of vehicles and passenger flows, planning infrastructure, and the development of new tools and platforms for linking supply and demand such as MaaS (Mobility as a Service).
+In the lab, we are specialized in on data-driven techniques, operations research, algorithms, learning, human-centred AI and data-driven agent-based simulation.
+We favor a multi-displinary approach and believe that coorperation between AI systems and humans is crucial.
 The aim is to create major societal impact using a combination of these techniques.